Stonehouse Forest Conservation Project – FAQs

 This article was last updated July 5, 2017

 Where is the Stonehouse Forest?

-The proposed “Stonehouse Forest” abuts the popular Stonehouse Pond property owned by SELT and managed in partnership with the NH Fish and Game Department.
+The proposed “Stonehouse Forest” is located in Barrington, abutting the popular Stonehouse Pond property owned by SELT and managed in partnership with the NH Fish and Game Department.
 The 1,500-acre Stonehouse Forest lies to the east of the property, with frontage on the Franklin Pierce Highway (Route 9/202), Swain Road, Merry Hill Road, and the Nottingham town line, where it abuts the once proposed USA Springs water bottling facility.

-- Amazing Opportunity: The Stonehouse Forest property consists of over 50 parcels acquired over a period of years by an Italian investor who at one time planned a private exotic game hunting reserve for the property.
-This year, prior to listing the property on the open market, the landowner offered the opportunity for conservation organizations to consider acquiring it as public open space.
-The Southeast Land Trust of New Hampshire (SELT) began negotiating with the owner in the summer of 2015 and finalized an agreement to acquire the land in November.
-Under the agreement, SELT must close by September 29, 2017.
+The Stonehouse Forest property consists of over 50 parcels acquired over a period of years by an European investor who at one time planned a private exotic game hunting reserve for the property.
+In 2015, prior to listing the property on the open market, the landowner offered the opportunity for conservation organizations to consider acquiring it as public open space.
+SELT began negotiating with the owner in the summer of 2015 and finalized an agreement to acquire the land in November 2015.
+Under the agreement, SELT must close in the fall of 2017.

 Why conserve this particular property?
 What are the benefits of conserving this land?

 - The wildlife habitat and natural resources found on the property are of statewide importance as indicated in several statewide and regional conservation plans.
 The property likely has many documented occurrences of natural communities and rare plant and animal species that are of high conservation concern.
 The importance of the natural resources and wildlife habitat is evident with the substantial commitment of funds toward this project made by LCHIP, the New Hampshire Fish and Game Department, and the US Fish and Wildlife Service.